boris-valero/Nextcloud_App_Template/README.md

 <!--
-SPDX-FileCopyrightText: Your Name <your@email.com>
+SPDX-FileCopyrightText: Boris Valero <bvalero@framasoft.org>
 SPDX-License-Identifier: CC0-1.0
 -->

-# Nextcloud App Template
+# framaspace

 This is a starter template for a Nextcloud app, using Vue 3 with Vite as frontend.